Developing wellbeing practices in creative spaces.

 MindfulMuseum is founded and run by Heather Whitt.

-With over 10 years experience in the museum world, Heather has worked with a range of museums, galleries and creative spaces across London.
+With over 12 years experience in the museum world, Heather has worked with a range of museums, galleries and creative spaces across the UK.

-Heather has a specialism in engaging family audiences, especially the Early Years age-group, as well as specific experience managing apprenticeships and workforce diversification programmes.
+Alongside her interest in wellbeing Heather has a specialism in engaging family audiences, especially the Early Years age-group, and a range of experience managing apprenticeships and workforce diversification programmes.

 CONTACT US //